DataDog/integrations-core/argocd/README.md

 #### Containerized
 ##### Metric collection

 Ensure that the Prometheus-formatted metrics are exposed in your Argo CD cluster.
 This is enabled by default if using Argo CD's [default manifests][10].
 For the Agent to gather all metrics, each of the three aforementioned components needs to be annotated.
-For more information about annotations, see the [Autodiscovery Integration Templates][13] for guidance.
+For more information about annotations, see the [Autodiscovery Integration Templates][4] for guidance.
 Example configurations:

-Application Controller:
+**Application Controller**:
 ```yaml
 apiVersion: v1
 kind: Pod